|Course Title||Medical Imaging (M.Sc./P.Grad.Dip.)|

 Only students who satisfy the criteria outlined above may proceed to the research component.
 MSc students will complete a substantial research project and submit a dissertation of approximately 20,000 words.
 To satisfactorily complete a dissertation, students must submit their dissertation by the prescribed date and must obtain a pass mark of 50%.
 To qualify for the award of M.Sc. with Distinction, students must achieve a final overall mark of at least 70% in both the taught component and the dissertation.
 A distinction cannot be awarded if a candidate has failed any credit during the period of study.

 Students who have passed the taught modules as outlined above but who do not choose to complete the dissertation or research element may be awarded the Postgraduate Diploma in Medical Imaging.
 In order to qualify for the award of Postgraduate Diploma with Distinction, students must achieve an overall credit weighted average mark of at least 70% across all modules.
 At the annual Court of Examiners, students who fail the taught component assessments may at the discretion of the Court of Examiners, submit a supplementary assessment by an appointed date.
 Marks awarded at supplementary assessments are capped at the pass mark of 50%.

 The examinations, coursework and dissertation are subject to external review.

-Nuclear Medicine: next intake September 2018 (strand runs every 2nd year)
+Nuclear Medicine: next intake September 2024 (runs every 2nd year)

 Radiation Safety and Interventional Radiography: next intake to be confirmed